-Q1 EPS Estimates for HudBay Minerals Increased by Scotiabank
+Q1 EPS Estimates for Hudbay Minerals Increased by Scotiabank

-HudBay Minerals Inc (NYSE:HBM – Free Report) (TSE:HBM) – Investment analysts at Scotiabank lifted their Q1 2026 EPS estimates for HudBay Minerals in a research note issued to investors on Monday, July 21st.
-Scotiabank analyst O. Wowkodaw now expects that the mining company will post earnings of $0.19 per share for the quarter, up from their previous estimate of $0.14.
-Scotiabank currently has a “Outperform” rating on the stock.
-The consensus estimate for HudBay Minerals’ current full-year earnings is $0.79 per share.
-Scotiabank also issued estimates for HudBay Minerals’ Q2 2026 earnings at $0.19 EPS, Q3 2026 earnings at $0.16 EPS and Q4 2026 earnings at $0.16 EPS.
+Hudbay Minerals Inc. (TSE:HBM – Free Report) (NYSE:HBM) – Stock analysts at Scotiabank increased their Q1 2026 earnings per share estimates for shares of Hudbay Minerals in a research report issued to clients and investors on Monday, July 21st.
+Scotiabank analyst O. Wowkodaw now forecasts that the mining company will post earnings of $0.26 per share for the quarter, up from their prior estimate of $0.20.
+The consensus estimate for Hudbay Minerals’ current full-year earnings is $1.12 per share.
+Scotiabank also issued estimates for Hudbay Minerals’ Q2 2026 earnings at $0.26 EPS, Q3 2026 earnings at $0.22 EPS and Q4 2026 earnings at $0.22 EPS.

-HudBay Minerals (NYSE:HBM – Get Free Report) (TSE:HBM) last issued its quarterly earnings data on Monday, May 12th.
-The mining company reported $0.24 earnings per share for the quarter, beating analysts’ consensus estimates of $0.10 by $0.14.
-HudBay Minerals had a net margin of 7.40% and a return on equity of 8.17%.
-The business had revenue of $594.90 million for the quarter, compared to analysts’ expectations of $537.36 million.
-During the same period in the previous year, the business earned $0.22 earnings per share.
-The company’s revenue was up 13.3% on a year-over-year basis.
+HBM has been the subject of a number of other research reports.
+TD Securities boosted their price target on Hudbay Minerals from C$13.00 to C$15.00 and gave the stock a “buy” rating in a research report on Tuesday, June 24th.
+BMO Capital Markets upgraded Hudbay Minerals to a “strong-buy” rating in a research report on Tuesday, April 15th.
+Raymond James Financial upgraded Hudbay Minerals to a “moderate buy” rating in a report on Monday, June 30th.
+Royal Bank Of Canada upped their price objective on Hudbay Minerals from C$16.00 to C$17.00 and gave the company an “outperform” rating in a report on Wednesday, June 4th.
+Finally, Desjardins upped their price objective on Hudbay Minerals from C$16.00 to C$17.00 and gave the company a “buy” rating in a report on Thursday, May 22nd.
+Eight analysts have rated the stock with a buy rating and three have given a strong buy rating to the company.
+According to data from MarketBeat, Hudbay Minerals currently has a consensus rating of “Buy” and a consensus price target of C$16.17.

 Further Reading